ngarneau/gravity/README.markdown

 Creative Commons (cc) Attribution 3.0 http://GravityFramework.com

-A rock solid set of cross browser defaults for building websites.
+A rock solid set of modular cross browser defaults for building websites.

-Gravity is a powerful boilerplate framework for building HTML5 websites.
-It uses SASS and HAML in place of CSS and HTML5.
+Gravity is a powerful modular SCSS framework for building HTML5 websites.
+It uses SCSS and HAML in place of CSS and HTML5.
 Gravity does some basic setup work for you, giving you a rock solid starting point for your project and then gets out of your way.
-It ships with a responsive 12 column grid by default that adapts to all devices if required.
+The modular nature of the framework means you can easily extend or remove elements you don't need.

 ##Features

 + Core CSS styling (reset styles, typography, baselines, grids)
-+ Grid builder
++ SASS Grid builder
 + CSS3 Mixins
 + HAML templates and index.html files already set up
 + Media Queries built in and ready to go